dart-lang/site-www/src/faq.md

 Google Ads, AdSense, AdMob, and the Google Assistant all use Dart.
 A significant portion of Google's revenue flows through these apps.
-Inside or outside of Google, every Flutter app uses Dart.
+Inside or outside of Google, [every Flutter app][FlutterShowcase] uses Dart.

 [dartisnotjava]: http://programming.oreilly.com/2013/05/dart-is-not-the-language-you-think-it-is.html